futoreqa/valentin/EXAM/readme.md

   <br>
 </h1>

-<h4 align="center">A CRUD API with a simple UI for managing products and orders using Node.js and Express.</h4>
+<h4 align="center">A CRUD API for managing products and orders using Node.js and Express.</h4>

 <p align="center">
   <a href="https://badge.fury.io/js/apex-api">